You are currently viewing Ta Rimochen, a Cliff with an Impression of Tiger’s Stripes

 How to Reach Ta Rimochen

-The Ta Rimochen Lhakhang is located a kilometer from the base of the Kunzangdra cliff, Bumthang.
+The Ta Rimochen Lhakhang is located four kilometers from the base of the Kunzangdra cliff, Bumthang.
 The distance from Chamkhar Town to Taag Rimochen is 29 kilometers.
 Initially, after crossing a bridge across the Bumthang Chhu, the road goes down to Dechen Pelrithang at an elevation of 2,800 meters, then passes the famous Mebartsho gorge of the Tang Valley.
-From Mebartsho, climb up steeply and you’ll reach Kungzandra Monastery, and three more temples (Wangkhang, Ozerphuk, and Khandroma Lhakhang) before reaching the Taag Rimochen Ney.
+From Mebartsho, climb up steeply and you’ll reach Kungzandra Monastery before reaching the Taag Rimochen Ney.

 • Tiger stripes on the rocks;